FROM TERROR TO TRIUMPH – 20 tips to overcome the fear of public speaking

 Prepare your presentation, visual aids, hand-outs, etc. with organization, detail, and excellence.
 Prepare to the very best of your ability and resources; ask for help when possible.
 Practice your presentation at least seven times.

-Karen Brunger, AICI CIP, is President of International Image Institute Inc.
+Karen Brunger, AICI CIP, is author of Present for Profit – 100+ Ways to Power Up Your Performance, and President of International Image Institute Inc.